-- i) Dr. Leong Wan Leong (Independent Non-Executive Director) Chairman - ii) Tai Keat Chai (Independent Non-Executive Director) Member - iii) Mohd Shafek Bin Isa (Non-Executive Chairman) Member
+- Dr. Leong Wan Leong (Independent Non-Executive Director) Chairman - ii) Lim Kah Poon (Independent Non-Executive Director) Member - iii) Mohd Shafek Bin Isa (Non-Executive Chairman) Member

 Meetings of the Remuneration Committee are held as and when required, and at least once a year.
-During the financial year ended 30 June 2012, the Committee met twice and the meetings were attended by all its members.
+During the financial year ended 30 June 2013, the Committee met twice and the meetings were attended by all its members who served in the Committee during the period.
+Mr Lim Kah Poon was appointed as a Independent Non-Executive Director on 22 May 2013 and therefore did not attend any meeting during the financial year ended 30 June 2013.

-The terms of reference of the Remuneration Committee are as follows:
+The duties and responsibilities of the Remuneration Committee are as follows: